 In 2011 the Arenas de Barcelona, originally built in 1900 as a bullring, was converted into a modern shopping and recreational complex.
 Its rooftop terrace offers great views over the area.

-The Botanic Garden of Barcelona was laid out in the 1990s on a sloping terrain that was formerly used as a landfill.
+The Botanical Garden of Barcelona was laid out in the 1990s on a sloping terrain that was formerly used as a landfill.
 Here you find plants from various areas of the world with Mediterranean climates.

 The Museu d'Historia de la Ciutat (City History Museum) traces the history of the city from its early beginnings until the late Middle Ages.
 Here you can walk through the underground ruins of the Roman city Barcino.